awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 ## Launch types<a name="requires_compatibilities"></a>

-When you register a task definition, you can specify a launch type that Amazon ECS should validate the task definition against\.If the task definition doesn't validate against the compatibilities specified, a client exception is returned\.
+When you register a task definition, you can specify a launch type that Amazon ECS should validate the task definition against\.
+If the task definition doesn't validate against the compatibilities specified, a client exception is returned\.
 For more information, see [Amazon ECS launch types](launch_types.md)\.

 The following parameter is allowed in a task definition\.